Tutorial @ EuroPython 2026. July 13, 2026. Kraków, Poland.

 Everything is working fine!

-The following example shows how to display the numbers 1 to 10.
+The following program example demonstrates how to use this construct to count from 1 to 10:

 ( File: 1_to_10.4th )

-( Display numbers 1 to 10, each number its own line. )
+( Display numbers 1 to 10, each number on its own line. )

 1 x! ( Initialize x with 1. )